madroots/Network-Service-Scanner/README.md

 - Fully Interactive
 - Network Interface selection
-- Autodiscovery of user network IP range
+- Autodiscovery of user network IP range or custom IP range
-- Custom IP range to scan
+- Menu of most common services
-- Most common services are listed
+- Custom service option (enter custom port to look for)
-- Custom service option (enter port to look for)
+- Colored output for great readability
-- Easy to add, remove services from the list
+- Easy to add and remove services from the menu